PennShenLab/QOT/README.md

 ## 💡 Usage
 We provide two Jupyter notebooks containing all the experiments and results discussed in our paper.
 To run each notebook, ensure that the qot_utils.re.py file is placed under the content directory in Google Colab.
-Additionally, update the file paths for each dataset accordingly: [QOT_PDAC_Example.ipynb](https://github.com/PennShenLab/QOT/blob/main/QOT_PDAC_Example.ipynb)
+Additionally, update the file paths for each dataset accordingly.
+To run the notebooks in Google Colab, simply execute each cell sequentially.

-This notebook first computes the sample-level distance matrix using our QOT algorithm.
+The notebook [QOT_PDAC_Example.ipynb](https://github.com/PennShenLab/QOT/blob/main/QOT_PDAC_Example.ipynb) first computes the sample-level distance matrix using our QOT algorithm.
 It then conducts three biological experiments:
 - Trajectory Inference
 - Driven Gene Identification
 - Subgroup Detection, along with differential expression analysis.

 This notebook contains the remaining results: [QOT_Rest.ipynb](https://github.com/PennShenLab/QOT/blob/main/QOT_Rest.ipynb)

 ## 💡 Contacts